Yokohama

 Yokohama (横浜) is the second-largest city in Japan by population as well as by area, and the country's most populous municipality.
-(Note: Although Tokyo has over 10 million more people than Yokohama, there has been no single Tokyo municipality since 1943.)
-It is the capital and most populous city in Kanagawa Prefecture, with a population of 3.7 million in 2023.
+(Note: Although Tokyo has over 10 million more people than Yokohama, there has been no single Tokyo municipality since 1943.
+Instead, the area that makes up what is generally considered as Tokyo city is made up of 23 separate municipalities called special wards) It is the capital and most populous city in Kanagawa Prefecture, with a population of 3.7 million in 2023.
+The population was the same in 2026, but steadily decreased over 2025.
 It lies on Tokyo Bay, south of Tokyo, in the Kantō region of the main island of Honshu.
 Yokohama is also the major economic, cultural, and commercial hub of the Greater Tokyo Area along the Keihin Industrial Zone.

-Yokohama was one of the cities to open for trade with the West following the 1859 end of the policy of seclusion and has since been known as a cosmopolitan port city, after Kobe opened in 1853.
-Yokohama is the home of many Japan's firsts in the Meiji era, including the first foreign trading port and Chinatown (1859), European-style sport venues (1860s), English-language newspaper (1861), confectionery and beer manufacturing (1865), daily newspaper (1870), gas-powered street lamps (1870s), railway station (1872), and power plant (1882).
+Yokohama was one of the cities to open for trade with the West following the end of the policy of seclusion in 1859, and has since been known as a cosmopolitan port city, after Kobe opened in 1853.
 Yokohama developed rapidly as Japan's prominent port city following the end of Japan's relative isolation in the mid-19th century and is today one of its major ports along with Kobe, Osaka, Nagoya, Fukuoka, Tokyo and Chiba.

 Yokohama is the largest port city and high tech industrial hub in the Greater Tokyo Area and the Kantō region.
 The city proper is headquarters to companies such as Isuzu, Nissan, JVCKenwood, Keikyu, Koei Tecmo, Sotetsu and Bank of Yokohama.
 Famous landmarks in Yokohama include Minato Mirai 21, Nippon Maru Memorial Park, Yokohama Chinatown, Motomachi Shopping Street, Yokohama Marine Tower, Yamashita Park, and Ōsanbashi Pier.

 Etymology

-Yokohama (横浜) means "horizontal beach".
 The current area surrounded by Maita Park, the Ōoka River and the Nakamura River have been a gulf divided by a sandbar from the open sea.
 This sandbar was the original Yokohama fishing village.
-Since the sandbar protruded perpendicularly from the land, or horizontally when viewed from the sea, it was called a "horizontal beach".
+Since the sandbar (浜, hama) protruded perpendicularly from the land, or horizontally (横, yoko) when viewed from the sea, it was called "Yokohama".